sage-code/csr/content/web-design/next.md

 * Next.js also allows for custom configuration files like `package.json` and `next.config.js` for managing dependencies and application settings.
 * The specific folder structure might be extended with additional folders for complex projects, but the core concepts of `pages`, `components`, and `public` remain essential.

-By understanding this structure, you can effectively organize your Next.js projects and leverage its built-in features to create dynamic and performant websites.
-Feel free to ask if you'd like to delve deeper into any specific aspect of the structure or rendering approaches.

----

 ## Next.js Project Templates